chrislewisdev/prettyplan-cli/readme.md

 ```
 Prettyplan will run `terraform plan`, capture its output and write your prettified report into a `prettyplan.html` file in the same folder.

+To open the generated report as soon as it is ready, use the `-open` flag.

 ## Building from source

 If you would like to build prettyplan locally with either `go build` or `go install`, you'll want to first generate the embedded template files using [packr](https://github.com/gobuffalo/packr/tree/master/v2):